dssg/cincinnati/post-modeling/model_exploration/README.md

 most violations), 5 models that identified parcels in neighborhoods that had a low inspection density, 5 models that identified parcels that had a low neighborhood violation rate, and 5 models that seemed to balance these three aspects fairly well.
+We store them in a CSV along with their respective reasons for selections for the following steps: [`top_model_reason_lookup.csv`](top_model_reason_lookup.csv).

 # Retraining Models & Providing Lists

 ## Retrain Models
-Once you've chosen your final model(s), you'll want to retrain them using all the most recent data (in our case, the most recent data update was August 31, 2016).
-The [`retrain_models.py`](retrain_models.py) script does this.
+Once you've chosen your final model(s), you'll want to retrain them using the most recent data available (in our case, the most recent data update was August 31, 2016).
+The [`retrain_models.py`](retrain_models.py) script does this, creating `all_top5.csv` (a CSV with a list of the 7500 top-ranked parcels for each model, model scores and pertinent neighborhood information for all parcels), as well as a CSV of the feature importances for all features used by all models (`feature_importances.csv`).

-- **Input**: `model_groups` (the model or models found by hand at the end of the step above)
-- **Output**: `all_top5.csv` (a CSV with a list of the 7500 top-ranked parcels for each model, model scores and pertinent neighborhood information for all parcels), directory of all features and importances for all models, stored in `$OUTPUT_FOLDER/feature_importances`.

 ## Feature Crosstabs
 **_What types of parcels are ranked highly by a given model?_**